 Mama is put in the birthing room at nights to get used to where she will deliver and gets out during the day to mingle with the other mother cats.
 Once the mother cat delivers, she stays in her birthing room for the first couple of days after delivery, not only to bond with her babies but to rest and recover from the delivery.

-First week of life:
+The first week of life:

 Only about the 4th day after delivery, the mother cat is given a choice several times a day to get out of her room and just hang out in the nursery.
 Usually, the mother cat will want to stay close to her babies until they reach about two weeks old.
 Once the babies open their eyes and are starting to toddle out of kittening box ( Usually about 3-3 1/2 weeks old) the mother cat will then spend a few hours a day, out in the main cattery away from her babies.
 During this time the mother cat and her family are moved to a large cage – over 6′ long and 3′ tall.